For daily wit & wisdom, sign up for the Almanac newsletter.

 Why We Love Fall Patio Pots

-We know it may sound odd to talk about starting a container garden in the fall, but it’s actually the perfect time for pots: There are fewer bugs and diseases to deal with, you’ll likely need to water less, and there’s less of a chance that you’ll have sweat dripping down into your eyes while you tend your plants.
+We know it may sound odd to talk about starting a container garden in the fall, but it’s actually the perfect time for pots: There are fewer bugs and diseases, you’ll likely need to water less frequently, and there’s less of a chance that you’ll have sweat dripping down into your eyes while you tend your plants.
 (That’s why fall gardens are perfect for beginners.)

 As for why that garden should be on your patio, we have one word for you: convenience.
-Growing plants on your patio puts delicious vegetables, tasty herbs, and beautiful flowers right outside your door, literally.
-Plus, being close to the house provides some protection to your plants from wind and other harsh weather.
+Growing plants on your patio puts delicious vegetables, tasty herbs, and beautiful flowers right outside your door—literally.
+Plus, being close to the house provides your plants protection from wind and other harsh weather.

 Follow these simple steps from picking the right plants to choosing your containers to potting up!